RESERVA NATURAL DON LUIS

 Reserva Don Luis

-We purchased Reserva Don Luis in April 2010 after searching for 2 years for a suitable place for a reserve.
-We have had to work hard to restore this former cattle ranch to its natural state.
+In 2010, following a two-year search for the right location, we acquired Reserva Don Luis to establish a protected reserve.
+Extensive restoration work has been undertaken to transform this former cattle ranch back into a thriving natural ecosystem.
 As well as being a nature reserve we are also a research station and have several projects in the pipeline including our popular bat research program and our research into the Ibera Seedeater.
-We welcome visiting biologists and conservation scientists for research into our native species.
-We sometimes need volunteers, especially in the Argentine spring, to help with the running of the place.
+In addition, the Group hosts three conservation projects in partnership with Rewilding Argentina, supporting the reintroduction of the Giant Anteater, continued work on the Red-and-Green Macaw reintroduction programme and the recent acquisition of 4 Bare-faced Curassows, further strengthening its commitment to biodiversity conservation and international collaboration.We welcome visiting biologists and conservation scientists for research into our native species.
+We often need volunteers, especially in the Argentine spring, to help with our projects, and the running of the place.
 If you would like to volunteer please use the contact form to get in touch.

 OUR WILDLIFE